 The importance of profit and revenue is obvious when measuring any processes.
-Revenue and profit can be calculated and presented as data report, so they could not be controlled and intervened by any other external forces.
+Revenue and profit can be calculated and presented as a data report, so they could not be controlled and intervened by any other external forces.

-Customer satisfaction situation, representing process effectiveness, benefits for regular purchase so this index is the only qualitative metric among all factors.
+Customer satisfaction situation, representing process effectiveness, benefits for regular purchase, so this index is the only qualitative metric among all factors.